 Labeling Solid Materials

-For solid metal (such as a steel beam or a metal casting), solid wood, or plastic items that are not exempted as articles because of their downstream use, or shipments of whole grain, the required label may be transmitted to the customer at the time of the initial shipment.
+For items like solid metal (such as steel beams or metal castings), solid wood, or plastic that are not exempt as articles due to their use downstream, or for shipments of whole grain, the required label may be transmitted to the customer at the time of the initial shipment.

-In such cases, the label need not be included with subsequent shipments to the same employer unless the information on the label changes.
+It's not necessary to include the label with future shipments to the same employer, unless there is a change in the information on the label.

 The label may be transmitted with the initial shipment itself, or with the safety data sheet that is to be provided prior to or at the time of the first shipment.